5th AF June 17, 1944

-Owi Airfield spans the length of Owi Island.
-Also known as Owi Drome.
+Owi Airfield spans nearly the entire length of Owi Island.
+Also known as Owi Drome, Owi Aerodrome or Owi Strip.
+Today, located in Biak Numfor Regency of Papua Province in Indonesia.

 American units based